 The path of Bhakti led me to meet Shree Maa and I later learned that some people describe it as the path of Siddha Yoga.
 Through darshan, shaktipat happens and the seeker begins his journey to the divine through chanting, kirtans, meditation and serving the Guru in the Guru’s work.

-I am here to take you into meditation.
-The only requirement is an open heart.
+If you have an open heart and open mind then perhaps you can learn meditation with me.
 Since my state does not allow me to hold a job then I accept whatever monetary donation that is offered.
 I live by God’s grace.